-All students are encouraged to participate in the Society's activities and to attend the Medsoc meetings which are held in the Bookshop monthly on Tuesdays of each month at 6:00 p.m.
+All students are encouraged to participate in the Society's activities and to attend the Medsoc meetings which are held in the Bookshop monthly on the first Tuesday of each month at 5.30 p.m.

 All enquiries about the Society should be addressed to the Secretary of the Medical Society, c/- Medsoc Bookshop, Hut P, Prince of Wales Hospital, High Street, Randwick 2031.